onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 All content in this block is at the effective layer.
 We only describe:

 * state spaces,
+* interpretation and context libraries,
 * observables and fields,
 * invariants and tension scores,
-* singular sets and domain restrictions.
+* singular sets and domain restrictions,
+* admissible encoding classes.

 We do not describe any hidden TU generative rules or any mapping from raw linguistic data or mental states to internal TU fields.